raztronaut/experiments-tool/README.md

 ```bash
 npm run delete:experiment <experiment-name>
 ```
-This script removes all associated files (routes, components, utilities) and deregisters the experiment from the main list.
+This script removes all associated files (routes, components, public assets).
+Because the registry is dynamic, the experiment automatically disappears from the dashboard.

 ## Best Practices